 The special situation of developing countries and the need to assist them in their process of economic growth is widely recognized and accepted in the WTO.
 From the point of view of developing countries, where poverty is the number one policy preoccupation and the most important obstacle to environmental protection, the opening up of world markets to their exports is essential.
-WTO Members recognize that trade liberalization for developing country exports, along with financial and technology transfers, is necessary in helping developing countries generate the resources they need to protect the environment and work towards sustainable development.
+WTO Members recognize that trade liberalization for developing countries generate the resources they need to protect the environment and work towards sustainable development.
 As many developing and least-developed countries are heavily dependent on the export of natural resources for foreign exchange earnings, trade liberalization is expected to improve allocation and more efficient use of their resources, as well as enhance export opportunities for their manufactured goods.